This should be the first question that you ask yourself before you start searching for Muay Thai equipment to buy.

-I was pretty happy with a medium and upper-medium priced Muay Thai equipment at the beginning of my training.
+I was pretty happy with medium and upper-medium-priced Muay Thai equipment at the beginning of my training.
 I had only made a single important exception for the most important piece of gear: the boxing gloves.

-In general, Muay Thai equipment made in Thailand by brands like Twins or Fairtex are of a good quality at any given price - they don't produce very cheap stuff and they make some premium quality training accessories.
-Also, some non-Thai companies like Venum has recently started to make good Thai boxing gloves at a competitive price.
+In general, Muay Thai equipment made in Thailand by brands like Twins or Fairtex is of good quality at any given price - they don't produce very cheap stuff and they make some premium quality training accessories.
+Also, some non-Thai companies like Venum have recently started to make good Thai boxing gloves at a competitive price.

 There are differences between top brands too.
 For example, Twins gloves are softer than Fairtex ones and they may be better for sparring, especially for beginners.